 This is a guest post from Sarah and Justin of Travel Breathe Repeat

 Disclosure: This Utrecht vs Amsterdam travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 That said, Amsterdam is also bursting at the seams with tourists, which isn’t good for the city or travelers.
 So why not consider another centrally-located, stunning, and typical Dutch city?